Roxiun/Statsify/README.md

 - Urchin API Tags support

-- Check any player's bedwars stats with `/bw`
+- Check any player's Bedwars stats with `/bw`

 - No API key required for core features